 2. Nausea and Vomiting

 An experience shared by more than 50% of pregnant women, nausea and vomiting is due to the sudden increase of the HCG hormone.
 Generally, these early signs of pregnancy disappear during the second trimester.
-However, if nausea is extreme and persistent, it may also be a sign of a condition called hyperemesis gravidarum which needs medical treatment.
-For relief, mums can enjoy a cup of ginger tea or catch a sniff of a lemon.
+However, if nausea is extreme and persistent, it may also signify hyperemesis gravidarum, which needs medical treatment.
+For relief, Mamas can enjoy a cup of ginger tea or catch a sniff of a lemon.

 Tip: Drink plenty of warm water.
 Reduce the consumption of greasy foods, too.

 If you find yourself getting tired quickly, it can also be an early sign of pregnancy.
 This is because of the increase in the progesterone hormone.
 Moreover, pregnant women get tired quickly because their organs, such as kidneys, lungs, and hearts, work harder simply because they have a baby growing inside them.

 Tip: Make sure you get enough sleep every day and reduce your caffeine intake.

 During the early stages of pregnancy, loss of appetite usually develops around the same time as morning sickness.
 The hormonal changes also contribute to appetite loss, which is experienced by 70 to 85% of pregnant women.
 In addition, these changes tend to make pregnant women sensitive to smells and certain foods.

 Tip: Keep an eye on your diet to ensure you’re getting the right amount of nutrients for you and your baby.